North Callahan: Career

 Callahan worked as a writer for newspapers in Tennessee and Texas and as New York City correspondent of The Dallas Morning News, eventually writing a syndicated column.

-During World War II, he served in the U.S. Army.
-In the Army he was assigned to directing recruitment publicity.
+During World War II, he served in the U.S. Army as a reserve lieutenant.
+In the Army, he was assigned to directing recruitment publicity.
 He achieved the rank of lieutenant colonel before returning to civilian life.

 In the post-war years, Callahan returned to academic life, earning a master's degree from Columbia University in 1950 and a PhD from New York University in 1955.
 He served on the faculty of Finch College as a professor of history before joining the New York University faculty in 1956.
 He taught at New York University until 1973.

+Theatre

+While at the University of Chattanooga, he played leads in dramatic and musical productions.
+He also organized a glee club, and appeared on the radio in musical programs.
+He later joined a New York stock company that toured the South.